gawkermedia/soy/README.md

 # Scala data structures for Google Closure Templates

-Note: this branch targets Scala 2.11.x, support for Scala 2.10.x has been moved to [this branch](https://github.com/gawkermedia/soy/tree/2.10.x).

 This library allows contructing data structures in a similar style how [Play!
 Framework's JSON library](http://www.playframework.com/documentation/2.2.1/ScalaJson) allows building JSON, which can then be directly passed to the